cortylal/Dataiku_US_census_analysis/README.md

 <50k | 92665  | 3841
 >50k | 911  | 2345

-I obtained an overall predictive accuracy of X%:
+I obtained an overall predictive accuracy of 95.2%:
 * prective accuracy = 95.2%
 * predictive accuracy of "<50k" = 99%
 * predictive accuracy of ">50k" = 37.9%